 I think the competition for NVIDIA is going to be pretty intense.

-So if you say something on social media that somebody calls violence, intimidation, or coercion, um, you can be arrested.
+So if you say something on social media that somebody calls violence, intimidation, or coercion, you can be arrested.

-Now that's if if uh Newsom signs it.
+Now, that's if Newsom signs it.

 If he signs it, that will be one more thing working against him for running for president.

-Because I think he has to go for free speech if he's gonna run for president.
+So I feel like I'm going to guess that he won't sign it because I think he has to go for free speech if he's going to run for president.

-So, but um, I might have to move out of California if this becomes a real thing, because um I got canceled uh for complaining about people not liking me, but that turned into I don't like other people, which was never part of the conversation.
+So, but I might have to move out of California if this becomes a real thing, because I got canceled for complaining about people not liking me.

-You know, I've only had good you know, good experiences personally on a personal level.
+You know, I've only had good, you know, good experiences personally, on a personal level.

-So if somebody like me uh can say, oh, I'm worried about other people not liking me, and that can turn into you hate a certain demographic group.
+So if somebody like me can say, oh, I'm worried about other people not liking me, and that can turn into you hate a certain demographic group, is that violence, intimidation, or coercion?

 Because remember, words are violence, right?